DocCBoletic/DocCBoletic.github.io/README.md

 ![pogingrapper](https://i.mydramalist.com/Eo8Zb_5f.jpg)

 **Wonwoo** (Korean: 원우) aka Jeon Wonwoo (Korean: 전원우) was born on July 17, 1996.
-He is 27 years old and one of the sub-rappers of SEVENTEEN.
+He is a 27-year-old Korean and one of the sub-rappers of SEVENTEEN.
 He is part of the HIP-HOP team.

 When he was in middle school, he had an interest to learn to play the guitar so he joined a music academy with his friend as a hobby.
 Pledis Entertainment was, coincidentally, holding an audition there and Wonwoo passed.